Stefan-Zukin/blobMapper/README.md

 `python3 blobMapper.py -p 'W<<X>' Fasta.seq`

-If I'm looking at my map and I see two large residues, a space of 8 residues and then two more large residues, I could search for that by running:
+If I'm looking at my map and I see two large residues, a space of 8 ambiguous residues and then two more large residues, I could search for that by running:

 `python3 blobMapper.py -p '>>8>>' Fasta.seq`